sheinkmana/sheinkmana.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am a recent doctoral graduate willing to advance probabilistic machine learning and, more broadly, artificial intelligence in the age of big data and ever-expanding models.

-I am a PhD researcher working under the supervision of [Sara Wade](https://sarawade.owlstown.net).
-I aim to develop advances in Bayesian deep modelling.
-Namely, I study efficient inference schemes with a focus on scalable variational inference algorithms such as stochastic and black box variational inference; My work addresses the challenge of architecture specification of Bayesian neural networks, Bayesian model choice and model combination in the realms of big data and overparametrized deep models.
+During my PhD, I was working under the supervision of [Sara Wade](https://sarawade.owlstown.net) and developed advances in Bayesian deep modelling.
+Namely, I studied efficient inference schemes with a focus on scalable variational inference algorithms such as stochastic and black box variational inference.
+My thesis addresses the challenge of architecture specification of Bayesian neural networks, Bayesian model choice and model combination in the realms of big data and overparametrized deep models.

 ---

-**Passed my viva (minor corrections)!** *May 2025, Worldwide*
+**Got my PhD degree!** *July 2025, Worldwide*

 ---